mikekeith52/LockNRoll/README.md

-# WELCOME TO LOCK N ROLL -- PYTHON
+# WELCOME TO LOCK N' ROLL PYTHON!
+*Lock n' roll brah*

+## AI
+- An AI is being trained to master this game, see AI.MD for an overview of that process
+- This readme is an overview of lock n' roll the game and how to play it using the Python application

 ## Rules
 ![](https://i2.wp.com/cannedbanana.files.wordpress.com/2009/01/lnr-rules.jpg)